How long does it take to get the oil tank construction permit approved?

 From the time you contract ERC Environmental for a soil cleanup or oil tank removal in New Jersey until the time the work is completed is 7 to 10 business days.
 It will most likely take 5 to 7 days to get the permit, and then a day or two to get it scheduled for removal so from the time they sign the contract to the time the work is 100% complete is 7 to 10 business days.
 Then to get the permit approved, the township is allowed 20 business days but most will get it to you within a week or less.
 Check out this article for more information on how long you can expect each step of the process to take.

 Is there an extra cost to remove an oil tank that is under concrete?

 If my oil tank is bigger than expected or the soil is more contaminated than initially thought, will my costs rise?

 No. With ERC, your flat rate is comprehensive and guaranteed.
-There are no issues you could encounter along the way that would cause ERC to raise your price from the initial quote.
+There are no issues you could encounter along the way that would cause ERC to raise your flat-rate oil tank removal cost from the initial quote.

-I didn’t even realize the oil tank was there.
+I didn’t even realize an underground oil tank was there.
 Why do I need to get it removed?